9 to 5 (musical): Los Angeles tryout (2008)

 The musical had a world premiere out-of-town engagement at the Center Theatre Group's Ahmanson Theatre in Los Angeles beginning previews September 9, 2008.
 The official opening night took place on September 20, on a run through October 19.
 It won two Los Angeles Drama Critics Circle Awards, for Musical Score (Parton) and for Choreography (Andy Blankenbuehler).

 Following the Los Angeles run, a lawsuit was filed by the estate of Colin Higgins, the film's co-screenwriter and director, against Higgins' former attorney, now representing Resnick, for the musical's failure "to secure Mr. Higgins's stage rights for the musical project," among other issues.

 Broadway (2009)

 Previews began on Broadway at the Marquis Theatre on April 7, 2009, with an official opening on April 30.
 Joe Mantello directed, with a cast that featured Allison Janney, Stephanie J. Block, Megan Hilty, Andy Karl, and Marc Kudisch.
+A pro-shot was recorded on April 11, 2009.
 The production closed on September 6, 2009, after 24 previews and 148 regular performances.